-- By "sufficiently close" one should think of a "small" circle with centre (x_0, y_0) . - Points P and Q are local maxima. - Only point P is a global maximum. - Point R is a so-called saddle point.
+- By "sufficiently close" one should think of a "small" circle with centre (x0, y0). - Points P and Q are local maxima. - Only point P is a global maximum. - Point R is a so-called saddle point.
 This is not an extreme point (more details later).

-- Every extreme point of a function f must belong to one of the following three different sets: - (a) an interior point of S that is stationary - (b) boundary points of S (if included in S) - (c) interior points in S where f' does not exist. - The following analysis concentrates on variant (a).
+- 7. Multivariable Optimization - └─ 7.2.
+Local Extreme Points - Every extreme point of a function f(x, y) must belong to one of the following three different sets: - (a) an interior point of S that is stationary - (b) boundary points of S (if included in S) - (c) interior points in S where $\partial f/\partial x$ or $\partial f/\partial y$ does not exist. - The following analysis concentrates on variant (a).